LuisPuchol/taktics-test-monorepo/README.md

 * An upper on that will display the budget fields as a nice form (needs to be editable, only the ones that aren't a calculus result)
   * There must be a way to see the thumbnail and be able to delete it or upload a new one
 * A bottom one that will display a table with the chapters and batches of the budgets.
-The fields that aren't formulas will be editable and will upadte all the fields that are calculations (batch -> chapter -> budget).
-It needs to have a visual indicator that differenciates what's a chapter and what's a batch.
+The fields that aren't formulas will be editable and will update all the fields that are calculations (batch -> chapter -> budget).
+It needs to have a visual indicator that differentiates what's a chapter and what's a batch.
 Finally, this table will have the following actions:

   * Create a chapter, will add a chapter
   * Delete a chapter, will delete a chapter and its child batches